awsdocs/amazon-s3-userguide/doc_source/example_s3_GetObject_section.md

 export const run = async () => {
   try {
-    // Get the object} from the Amazon S3 bucket.
+    // Get the object from the Amazon S3 bucket.
 It is returned as a ReadableStream. const data = await s3Client.send(new GetObjectCommand(bucketParams));
     // Convert the ReadableStream to a string. return await data.Body.transformToString();